 Section 702-A. Grant of Power The governing body of each municipality may enact, amend and repeal provisions of a zoning ordinance in order to fix standards and conditions for traditional neighborhood development.
-The provisions for standards and conditions for traditional neighborhood development shall be included within the zoning ordinance and the enactment of the traditional neighborhood development provisions shall be in accordance with the procedures required for the enactment of an amendment of a zoning ordinance as provided in Article VI.
+The provisions for standards and conditions for traditional neighborhood development shall be, except as otherwise provided in this article, consistent with Article VI and shall be included within the zoning ordinance and the enactment of the traditional neighborhood development provisions shall be in accordance with the procedures required for the enactment of an amendment of a zoning ordinance as provided in Article VI.
 The provisions shall:

-- (1) Set forth the standards, conditions and regulations for a traditional neighborhood development consistent with this article. - In the case of new development a traditional neighborhood development designation shall be in the form of an overlay zone.
-Such an overlay zone does not need to be considered a conditional use by the municipality if it chooses not to. - (ii) In the case of either an outgrowth or extension of existing development or urban infill, a traditional neighborhood development designation may be either in the form of an overlay zone, or as an outright designation, whichever the municipality decides. outgrowths or extensions of existing development may include development of a contiguous municipality. - (2) Set forth the procedures pertaining to the application for, hearing on and preliminary and final approval of a traditional neighborhood development, which shall be consistent with this article for those applications and hearings.
+(1) Set forth the standards, conditions and regulations for a traditional neighborhood development consistent with this article.
+A zoning ordinance or amendment may authorize and provide standards, conditions and regulations for traditional neighborhood development that:

+- (I) designate a part or parts of the municipality as a district or districts which are reserved exclusively for traditional neighborhood development; or - (ii) permit the creation of a traditional neighborhood development in any part of the municipality or in one or more specified zoning districts. - (2) Set forth the procedures pertaining to the application for, hearing on and preliminary and final approval of a traditional neighborhood development, which shall be consistent with this article for those applications and hearings.